Download Magisk APK - Latest Version for Android with Magisk Manager App

 • Available plenty of chances to pass SafetyNet and many hidden security measures.

-• Allow hiding the root access to an application that does not want it.
+• Magisk provides a feature that hides the root permissions on Android to an application that does not want.

 • Plenty of systemless modules are available now.